Lead qualifying questions for chatbots: 4 in the right order

 When not to qualify in chat

-Two situations where four questions is not enough — and you should know it before you set the flow live.
+Two situations where four questions is not enough.
+You should know it before you set the flow live.

 Three numbers worth measuring instead: